 Students who are late to school must report to the Administrator.
-They will receive a permit (red slip) to enter the lesson and they will have a detention, which is announced via their magister.
-The detention time will be a time to reflect.
-Listening to music and working on phones will not be permitted.
+They will receive a permission to enter the lesson and they will have a detention, which is announced via their Magister.
+The Administrator will make a note of their arrival and they can continue to their lesson.
+Lateness without a reason will be reflected on Magister as "tl."

+When a student is late, the detention time will be a time to reflect.
+Listening to music or working on phones will not be permitted.